AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 ## Principles

 1. A `dataType` value must match the `type` value of the corresponding entity.
-2. A file name should be PascalCase and end with `Meta.xml`.
+2. A filename should be PascalCase and end with `Meta.xml`.
    Example: `ProductAttributeMeta.xml`.
 3. A metadata file may contain different types of operations (`type`) with the same data entity (`dataType`).